Ribhnux/deux-cli/README.md

 > deux init

 ## Getting Started
-Are you confused?
-Please read full documentations and tutorial at [http://deux.ribhnux.tech](http://deux.ribhnux.tech)
+With deux, you'll develop and easy to mantains your WordPress project faster than before.
+Please watch video tutorial and more documentation at [http://deux.ribhnux.tech](http://deux.ribhnux.tech)